javirs200/CronometroUltrasonicoESP32/README.md

 The initial code is taken from my repository [AzureContainersApp](https://github.com/javirs200/AzureContainersApp) esp32files branch and refactored to Standalone ESP32 project.

-## planed changes
+## Planed changes
+### Changes from the original AzureContainersApp repository:
-- remove wifi parts
+- remove wifi conections
-- remove socket parts
+- remove socket communications
-- remove rfid parts
+- remove rfid reader
+### New features to be added:
+- add bluetooth Serial Console communication